LiorMichaeli/Font-Recognition-in-Images/README.md

 * README.md: The README file of the project

 * requirments.txt: File that contains all the requirements of this project.
-To use this file do the following steps:

 Note:
 In this project, I left only the code of the models described in Tables 1, 2, and 3 in the report.